 Southern Right Whales

 Early in the morning, wearing multiple layers of warm clothing plus a flight suit, gloves and windbreaker, I lifted off from Morning Star Airfield into the crisp clear air.
 The farm fields were covered in a light frost as I passed overhead on my way to the coast at Hawston where I landed to collect whale scientist Chris Wilkinson.
-After lifting off again we encountered the first southern right whales almost immediately, hardly surprising since the area between Hermanus lagoon mouth and De Kelders is one of the known hotspots for these gentle giants.
+After lifting off again we encountered the first southern right’s almost immediately.
+Hardly surprising since the area between Hermanus lagoon mouth and De Kelders is one of the known hotspots for these gentle giants.

 The area yielded a count of 107 whales, 41 cow/calf pairs and 25 unaccompanied adults.
 There were a few more whales at Pearly Beach, Die Dam and Agulhas and then another big group between Struisbaai and Arniston.
-The next hotspot was at the De Hoop Collection Nature Reserve, from Skipskop Point to Lekkerwater, where we spotted an incredible 1,116 whales, or 558 cow/calf pairs, highlighting the fact that Koppie Alleen is without question the most important nursery area for southern right whales on the South African coast.
+The next hotspot was at the De Hoop Collection Nature Reserve, from Skipskop Point to Lekkerwater, where we spotted an incredible 1,116 whales, or 558 cow/calf pairs, highlighting the fact that Koppie Alleen is without question the most important nursery area for southern right’s on the South African coast.

 We also spotted both bottlenose and humpback dolphins, plenty of cape fur seals and even a few bait balls on the way back.
-After dropping Chris back at Hawston I climbed up to 4000ft, crossing the mountains at Sir Lowry’s Pass in a rising westerly wind before dropping back down and heading home after nearly 7 hours in the air.
-Later on I received a message from Els Vermeulen, head of the Whale Unit, to let me know the final numbers… 661 cow/calf pairs plus 25 unaccompanied adults, for a total of 1,347 southern right whales counted between Hawston and Witsands!
+After dropping Chris back at Hawston I climbed up to 4000 ft, crossing the mountains at Sir Lowry’s Pass.
+In a rising westerly wind before dropping back down and heading home after nearly 7 hours in the air.
+Later on I received a message from Els Vermeulen, head of the Whale Unit, to let me know the final numbers.
+We counted 661 cow/calf pairs plus 25 unaccompanied adults, for a total of 1,347 southern right’s counted between Hawston and Witsands!